doeixd/Open-Commerce-Standard/docs/as-your-used-to.md

 4.  **Confirm Payment:** The client sends the resulting payment token or assertion to a dedicated confirmation endpoint provided by the server.
 5.  **Finalize Order:** The server verifies the payment, captures the funds, and transitions the order's status to `confirmed`.

-This pattern relies on the `Order` resource to hold state, and on the `actions` array to guide the client, making it fully compliant with OCS's HATEOAS design.
+This pattern relies on the `Order` resource to hold state, and on the `actions` array to guide the client, making it fully compliant with OCP's HATEOAS design.

 ---